-Demangeon et al. [2008] discuss the complexity of type inference problems for variants of Deng and Sangiorgi's type systems [2006].
-In particular, they show that the third and fourth type systems of Deng and Sangiorgi [2006] are NP-complete and propose variants of them that admit polynomial-time type inference algorithms, at the price of reducing the expressiveness in certain cases (e.g., the binary tree example cannot be handled).
-Our current termination analysis algorithm in TYPICAL makes use of heuristic, incomplete algorithms, based on the original ones in [Deng and Sangiorgi 2006] and which further integrate [Deng and Sangiorgi 2006] with the size-change termination analysis [Ben-Amram and Lee 2007].
+Demangeon et al. [14] discuss the complexity of type inference problems for variants of Deng and Sangiorgi's type systems [15].
+In particular, they show that the third and fourth type systems of [15] are NP-complete and propose variants of them that admit polynomial-time type inference algorithms, at the price of reducing the expressiveness in certain cases (e.g., the binary tree example cannot be handled).
+Our current termination analysis algorithm in TYPICAL makes use of heuristic, incomplete algorithms, based on the original ones in [15] and which further integrate [15] with the size-change termination analysis [2].

 Parameterized, or hybrid, type systems of this kind presented in this paper are fairly rare in the literature, mainly due to the difficulties in combining the analyses.
-For instance, in Leroy's modular module system [Leroy 2000] a type system for module is presented that is parametric on the type system used for the core language.
-This is quite different from ours, as the judgments of the two type systems are similar and, most important, the world on which the two type systems operatemodules and core languages-are stratified, hence clearly separated.
-Among the approaches to combining type systems with other verification methods for concurrent programs, the closest to ours is probably Chaki et al. [2002], where a type system is used to extract CCS processes as abstract models of the π -calculus, and then a model checker verifies such models.
-In our case, by contrast, the parameterization in the typing rules makes the different analyses closely intertwined and makes it possible local applications of the parameterized analyses.
-Caires [2007] recently proposed a generic type system for the π -calculus, whose judgment is defined semantically; thus, the type system can be freely combined with other verification methods.
+For instance, in Leroy's modular module system [27] a type system for module is presented that is parametric on the type system used for the core language.
+This is quite different from ours, as the judgments of the two type systems are similar and, most important, the world on which the two type systems operate-modules and core languages-are stratified, hence clearly separated.
+Among the approaches to combining type systems with other verification methods for concurrent programs, the closest to ours is probably Chaki et al. [10], where a type system is used to extract CCS processes as abstract models of the π calculus, and then a model checker verifies such models.
+In our case, by contrast, the parameterization in the typing rules make the different analyses closely intertwined and make it possible local applications of the parameterized analyses.
+Caires [8] recently proposed a generic type system for the π -calculus, whose judgment is defined semantically; thus, the type system can be freely combined with other verification methods.
 It is however generally difficult to develop a completely semantic type system for complex properties like lock-freedom.
-Our approach (where robust deadlock-freedom/termination/confluence are semantically defined) is a mixture of the syntactic and semantic approaches to defining type systems.
+Our approach (where robust deadlockfreedom/termination/confluence are semantically defined) is a mixture of the syntactic and semantic approaches to defining type systems.